martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 {: #ex-http2-server-requested title="Client-Requested Certificate"}

-Likewise, on each stream where certificate authentication is required, the server sends a `CERTIFICATE_REQUIRED` frame, which the client answers with a `USE_CERTIFICATE` frame indicating the certificate to use.
+Likewise, on each stream where certificate authentication is required, the server sends a `CERTIFICATE_NEEDED` frame, which the client answers with a `USE_CERTIFICATE` frame indicating the certificate to use.
 If the request parameters or the responding certificate are not already available, they will need to be sent as described in